 Simple English definitions for legal terms

-Read a random definition: judicial ethics
+Read a random definition: advancing market

 The accelerated depreciation method is a way to estimate how much an asset will wear out or become obsolete over time.
 This method is useful for calculating how much money a company can deduct from their taxes each year for the depreciation of their assets.
 The accelerated method allows for larger deductions in the earlier years of an asset's life and smaller deductions in the later years.
 There are other methods of depreciation, such as the straight-line method, which spreads the cost of the asset evenly over its useful life.
 Each method has its own formula for calculating depreciation.